sara-sabr/ITStrategy/presentations/en/2019-11-05-CIOEC-Mandate.md

 Note:
 Public servants are more effective at delivering services, programs and policies when they have modern tools that help their work and a modern workplace.

-Public servants need professional development that keeps up with changing times and changing technology
+Public servants need professional development that keeps up with changing times and changing technology (conference is interesting but there are MANY open resources to learn new tools and methods)

 [Digital Operations Strategic Plan: 2018-2022](https://www.canada.ca/en/government/system/digital-government/digital-operations-strategic-plan-2018-2022.html)